Timothycannella/CourseProject/README.md

 ### 4. Reporting:
    - Development of a comprehensive final report detailing project methods, results, and recommendations.

-## Progress Overview

-- **Completed Tasks:**
-  - Data collection, system design, and initial development phases.
-  - Successful completion of quantitative and qualitative evaluations.
-  - Finalization of the comprehensive project report.
-- **Current Focus:**
-  - The project has now reached completion with all major tasks concluded.

 ## Repository Structure

 - `build_vectors.ipynb`: Python notebook for converting questions to embedded vectors.